DatosAbiertos2020/spotichart/docs/source/index.rst

 Documentation
 -------------

-The oficial documentations is available on: `Read The Docs <https://spotichart.readthedocs.io/en/latest/>`_
+The oficial documentations is available at: `Read The Docs <https://spotichart.readthedocs.io/en/latest/>`_

 Installation
 ------------